isc-projects/stork/doc/usage.rst

 may not be monitored by Stork.
 The statuses of both the local and the remote server are fetched by sending the `status-get
 <https://kea.readthedocs.io/en/latest/arm/hooks.html#the-status-get-command>`_
-command to the Kea server whose details are displayed (local server).
+command to the Kea server whose details are displayed (the local server).
 The local server periodically checks the status of its partner by sending the ``ha-heartbeat`` command to it.
-Therefore, this information is not always up to date; its age depends on the heartbeat command interval (typically 10 seconds).
+Therefore, this information is not always up-to-date; its age depends on the heartbeat command interval (typically 10 seconds).
 The status of the remote server includes the age of the data displayed.

 The status information contains the role, state, and scopes served by each HA partner.
-In the usual HA case, both servers are in load-balancing state, which means that both are serving the DHCP clients and there is no failure.
+In the usual HA case, both servers are in load-balancing state, which means that both are serving DHCP clients and there is no failure.
 If the remote server crashes, the local server transitions to the partner-down state, which will be reflected in this view.
 If the local server crashes, this will